-A Black Cow is another name for that popular old-fashioned ice cream soda, the root beer float.
-Made with vanilla ice cream, it is called a brown cow or chocolate cow when chocolate ice cream is substituted.
+A Black Cow is another name for that popular old-fashioned ice cream soda, the root beer float made with vanilla ice cream.

 Today is National Black Cow Day—the perfect day to make one.